dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-1.md

 Add this function as a method of the `Hello` class.
 The `@OperonTransaction` decorator tells Operon this function should execute as a database transaction.
-The database operation is written using [knex.js](https://knexjs.org/), a popular query builder, but Operon also supports raw SQL and several Typescript ORMs including [Primsa](https://www.prisma.io/) and TypeORM(https://typeorm.io/).
+The database operation is written using [knex.js](https://knexjs.org/), a popular query builder, but Operon also supports raw SQL and several Typescript ORMs including [Primsa](https://www.prisma.io/) and [TypeORM](https://typeorm.io/).
-To learn more about database operations and transactions in Operon, see [our guide](../tutorials/).
+To learn more about database operations and transactions in Operon, see [our guide](..).

 Next, let's add an HTTP endpoint from which to call this function: